.02 Definitions.

 (b) “Cognitive impairment” includes lack of judgment, planning, organization, self-control, and the persistence needed to manage normal demands of the individual’s environment.

-(c) That is located so that residents can have private conversations; and
+(c) Located so that residents can have private conversations; and

-(19) "Contact isolation" means the creation of barriers and other protection such as gloves, masks, or gowns to prevent the spread of an infection by close or direct contact between an infected individual and others.
+(20) “Contact precautions” means the use of a private room, if available, and appropriate personal protective equipment, such as gowns, gloves, or masks to prevent the transmission of certain organisms between an infected individual and others.

 (b) Has successfully completed the Board of Nursing’s approved training program for registered nurses, delegating nurses, and case managers in assisted living.

-(22) "Delegation of nursing tasks" means the formal process approved by the Maryland Board of Nursing which permits professional nurses to assign nursing tasks to other individuals if the registered nurse:
+(24) “Delegation of nursing tasks” means the formal process approved by the Maryland Board of Nursing which permits a professional nurse to assign nursing tasks to an unlicensed individual, a certified nursing assistant, or a medication technician, in accordance with COMAR 10.27.11.03, through:

 (a) “Facilitating access” means: